pachyderm/pachyderm/examples/opencv/README.md

 ```

 With this command you're telling Pachyderm that you want to put files in the
 `images` repo on the branch `master`.
-You're also passing two flags, `-c` means
+You're also passing two flags, `-c` and `-i`.`-c` means
 that you want Pachyderm to start and finish the commit for you.
 If you wanted
 to have multiple `put-files` write to the same commit you'd use `start-commit`
-and `finish-commit`. `-i` is where you actually specify the images you're
-inserting, `examples/opencv/images.txt` contains URLs for images, one per line.
-Those images get scraped and inserted into Pachyderm, if you want to use your
-own images pass a different file to `-i`.
-You can also reference files on the
-local filesystem instead of URLs.
+and `finish-commit`. `-i` lets you specify a line-delimited input file.
+Each line can be a URL to scrape or a local file to add.
+In our case, we've got a file `examples/opencv/images.txt`with a few image URLs that we'll add to Pachyderm.

 ## Build and Distribute the Docker Image

-Now that you've got some data in Pachyderm it's time to process it.
-To process
+Now that you've got some data in Pachyderm, it's time to process it.
+First, you
-data in Pachyderm you create a Docker image describing the environment you want
+need to create a Docker image describing the environment you want
 your code to run in.
 For this example the Docker image is defined by
 `examples/opencv/Dockerfile`.
 You can build it with: